erwbgy/puppet-ccfe/README.md

 *description*: The title that will be displayed above the menu.
 Default: $title

 *user*: The user that the menu files will be owned by.
-Default: 'root'
+Default: *root*

 *group*: The group that the menu files will be owned by.
-Defaukt: 'root'
+Default: *root*

 *items*: A hash of ccfe::item resources to create under this menu.
 Default: {}